ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 the Joint Effort for Data assimilation Integration (:term:`JEDI`) software.
-Noah-MP is tightly coupled with the atmospheric component of the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`__, and it is essentially a module/subroutine within the `Common Community Physics Package (CCPP) <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ repository.
+Noah-MP is tightly coupled with the atmospheric component of the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`__, and is essentially a module/subroutine within the `Common Community Physics Package (CCPP) <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ repository.
 The UFS Land DA System currently only works with snow data.
 Thus, this User's Guide focuses primarily on the snow DA process.